‘The Bachelorette’ 2017: Rachel Lindsay Reveals Her Type, And It’s Not Nick

 “Physically, I really don’t have a type, but I’m a sucker for a great smile.
 But I’m rooting for me!
 Is love going to happen?
 Where is he?
 I’m grateful to have the opportunity to do this again, but this time I’m in the driver’s seat.
 I get to have my choice.”

 The smart cookie went on to say that the smile is her “favorite physical attribute.”
 Other than that, she only wants someone who has good values and a guy who can make her laugh easily.
-More importantly, Rachel’s suitor should also be like her – smart and ambitious—and one who is able to maintain a good conversation.
+More importantly, Rachel’s suitor should also be like her – smart and ambitious — and one who is able to maintain a good conversation.

 When it comes to hobbies, The Bachelorette 2017’s Rachel wants her man to be able to talk about sports.
 He does not necessarily need to excel at them but he should be able to know enough about them to have a conversation with her on the subject.
 Lindsay also noted that her partner should be open to marriage and the idea of having children.